-I’m a substance use disorder professional (SUDP) and have been working in this field for over 10 years.
+I’m a substance use disorder professional (SUDP) and a mental health professional and have been working in the behavioral health field for over 10 years.
 I am one of the owners of Believe in Recovery which has locations in Port Townsend and Yakima.
 I have a Master of Science degree in forensic psychology and am currently a doctoral student in the field of psychology, specializing in addictions and co-occurring disorders.
 I am also a veteran, which has given me firsthand experience in the struggles that veterans deal with regularly.

 It feels great to contribute my experience and knowledge to the North Kitsap community.
 My background working with individuals struggling on so many different levels provides a solid foundation for the work I do as a Community Support Specialist with the Poulsbo Fire CARES program.”

 “This program is not only about efficiency and maintaining services levels, it is about getting the right services to our most vulnerable citizens and ultimately to save lives.”

 “When we’re transporting people to the hospital we’re not addressing their underlying problems.
 We might be resolving the crisis at that moment, but there is no long-term benefit to the patient… A CARES Unit is the most effective and efficient way possible.”